mertadali/Mcp-Server_OpenAI-Chat/README.md

 - `GET /api/history/:userId` - Get chat history for a user
 - `POST /api/tool-response` - Handle tool approval or denial

+## Model Context Protocol (MCP) Endpoints

+The application supports the Model Context Protocol for standardized AI tool interactions:

+- `POST /mcp` - Main MCP endpoint for handling AI requests and responses
+- `GET /mcp/health` - Health check endpoint
+- `GET /mcp/tools` - Get available tools in MCP format

+You can test the MCP implementation by visiting the MCP test page at http://localhost:3000/mcp-test.html.

 ## Available Tools

 The assistant has access to the following tools: